 Ingrown toenails are not only painful but they can lead to an infection if not handled properly.
 You can usually tell if you have an ingrown toenail by the appearance of redness and feeling of pain at the corner of the toe.
 Lifting or removing the toenail can resolve the issue.
 Additionally, antibiotics may be administered to prevent or heal an infection.
 If you are living with diabetes, ingrown toenails can become more common and more dangerous.
 Usually self-treatable, it is wise to visit your physician to treat an ingrown toenail if you think the area is infected, it is causing you pain that is severe or spreading, or if you have diabetes and are concerned a complication may occur.

 Schedule an appointment at Fraser Medical Clinic

 To learn more about the minor procedures offered at Fraser Medical Clinic, please call our office at (604) 463-1300 Ext.
-101 and one of our friendly and knowledgeable providers can assist you.
-You can request an appointment out our clinic in Maple Ridge, British Columbia by filling out the form on our site.
+101 and one of our friendly and knowledgeable care coordinators can assist you.
+You can request an appointment at our clinic in Maple Ridge, British Columbia by filling out the form on our site.

 *Individual results may vary; not a guarantee.